Pound puppy turned police 'porn dog'

 "And you know how airtight those safes are," Jordan said.
 "It goes to show how sensitive their noses really are."

-Harmon is part of Utah's Internet Crimes Against Children Task Force and thinks URL has a lot of potential.
-While Harmon can't talk about open cases, he confirmed that URL has found evidence relating to pornography during the execution of search warrants for the task force in several investigations of child sex crimes and child trafficking.
+Hartman is part of Utah's Internet Crimes Against Children Task Force and thinks URL has a lot of potential.
+While he can't talk about open cases, he confirmed that URL has found evidence relating to pornography during the execution of search warrants for the task force in several investigations of child sex crimes and child trafficking.

-"If there's an investigator that has a belief that there might be evidence concealed on an electronic storage device, then that's where (URL) would come in," Harmon explained.
+"If there's an investigator that has a belief that there might be evidence concealed on an electronic storage device, then that's where (URL) would come in," Hartman explained.

 "He actually found a USB that was in this jar that was closed, and the jar was in a box, and the box had stuff in it.
 The jar itself had stuff in it."